-Sitting down and breaking bread together as family or group builds strong families and gives you the chance to talk.
+Sitting down and breaking bread together as a family or group builds strong families and gives you the chance to talk.
 If you want to influence your kids and their thinking then you need to talk with them more.
 Mealtimes provide these opportunities.

 10. Build redundancy into your parenting.

 You don’t want your kids living with you when they are forty so you had better start making yourself redundant right now.
 Some people wait for a certain age before they let kids do it for themselves.
 Build scaffolds to independence from the earliest possible age.
 Teach them, then give them opportunities to be self-sufficient.
 Even three-year-olds can make their bed – just not as well as when they are ten.